When should a parent pursue Speech Therapy for their child?

 - Involuntarily drops objects after only a few minutes

-- Does not actively grasp large finger foods, such as teething cookies, when they are placed on the highchair tray
+- Does not actively grasp large finger foods, such as teething cookies, after placement on the highchair tray

 - Is excessively and consistently upset by leaving the home